klbrabec/bc_wk_14_challenge/README.md

 ## Note:  A API Key for Mapbox.com API will need to be generated to view site live.
 (Reference to a config.js file is in the index.html file)

 ### Overview
 This project is the capstone of week 14 of the Data Analytics Bootcamp.
-It combines knowledge of JavaScript, HTML, CSS, and incorporates Leaflet to build interactive maps that track earthquake activity over the past 7 days.
+It combines knowledge of JavaScript, HTML, CSS, and incorporates Leaflet  and the Mapbox API to build interactive maps that track earthquake activity over the past 7 days.

 Data was sourced from the following USGS API feeds:
 - Site https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php